Paying the National Minimum Wage

 HMRC penalties: 200% of arrears owed (minimum 100 pounds, maximum 20,000 pounds per worker) plus public naming on the government's list of employers who have breached NMW.
 Arrears must be paid at current NMW rates, not the rate that applied when the breach occurred.

-You must keep payroll records for at least three years showing hours worked and pay received for each worker.
+You must keep payroll records for at least six years showing hours worked and pay received for each worker (the NMW record-keeping period was extended from three to six years from 1 April 2021).
 These records are your primary defence if HMRC investigates.

 HMRC NMW investigations can be triggered by a worker complaint, a targeted sector campaign, or data analysis.
 Investigators will request payroll records, interview workers, and calculate whether the effective hourly rate meets the minimum.
 Investigations can cover up to six years of pay records.